Our Schedule – Twin Cities Summit

 3:00 – 5:00pm LOAD OUT! – Clean out your rehearsal room of your belongings and instruments, and head over to the Finale Concert location!

-5:30 – 7:30pm Finale Participant Concert – Our Finale Participant Concert, featuring YOU and your JazzWire Summit combo at a location TBA!!
+5:30 – 7:30pm Finale Participant Concert – Our Finale Participant Concert, featuring YOU and your JazzWire Summit combo at the Icehouse!
+Tickets will be available soon.